ArcticEcho/DRG-Mods/Audio/Other/README.md

+# Other Audio Mods
-Audio changes for misc sounds not related to the other categories
+Audio changes for misc sounds not related to the other categories.

 <!-- mod list -->

 ## Metal Gear Alert Heightened Senses - v1